open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

   - The last way is to manually modify the secret where the TLS certificate is stored.
 You can either do this before installation or after.
     - To do this before installation, you don't have to install cert-manager.
 Please set `admissionWebhooks.certManager.enabled` to `false`.
-      - Create namespace for the OTEL Operator and the secret
+      - Create the namespace for the OTEL Operator and the secret
         ```console
         $ kubectl create namespace opentelemetry-operator-system
         ```